TenzDelek/Backend-learning/README.md

 #database
 usually when we try to write query related to database we use await and async as database is in other continent

+# AGGREGATION PIPELINE
+pipeline is basically like chaining (stages) like each stage the output of each stage will be the new starting point of the next stage , for example you start with a 100 dataset,in stage1 you did a set operation and the res data was 50 dataset now the next stage will perform on that 50 dataset not the initial one

+- written as
+//in an array. each object act as the stage db.order.aggregate([
+    //stage1 the first stage is usally the match operation {
+        $match:{size:'medium'}
+    },
+    //stage2
+    {
+        $group:{_id="$name",
+        totalquantity:{
+            $sum:"$quantity"
+        }}
+    }
+])